ramyzhang/ramyzhang/README.md

 👩🏻‍💻 I’m a 3rd year studying Computer Science and Cognitive Science at the University of Toronto!

 👀 I love web development and [game development](https://mimimosa.itch.io/).
-Realizing an idea into delightful software that people can actually engage with is the best feeling in the world!
+Realizing an idea into joy-making software that people can actually engage meaningfully with is the best feeling in the world!

 🌱 I’m currently learning OpenGL in my Computer Graphics course!